How to Define & Write a Business Value Proposition

 A value proposition is one of the most important sentences you'll ever write for your business.

-Not only does it clarify how to approach your marketing efforts, it helps you clearly articulate why someone would want to buy from your company instead of from a competitor.
+Not only does it clarify how to approach your marketing efforts, but it also helps you clearly articulate why someone would want to buy from your company instead of from a competitor.

 As well, it begins the journey from a dream to a successful company.